Tryibion/FlaxFmod/README.md

 This is a port of the FMOD audio engine into the Flax Game Engine.

+Enjoy this plugin and want to donate.
+Here is a link to donate on [ko-fi](https://ko-fi.com/tryibion).

 ## Licensing
 Licensing and terms of agreement need to follow the FMOD license and terms of agreement found on the [FMOD licensing webpage](https://www.fmod.com/licensing?target=_blank)